J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 That looks a lot better.
 We have now effectively optimized our Assembly code and it is ready to be used as shellcode.

-The complete Assembly code and shellcode can be found [here](https://github.com/J33R4FF3/Pass_Bind_Shell) as Pass_Bind_Shell.nasm and Shellcode.
+The complete Assembly code and shellcode can be found [here](https://github.com/J33R4FF3/Pass_Bind_Shell) as Pass_Bind_Shell.nasm and Shellcode respectively.